How Much Money Do You Make Running a Home Daycare?

 What Are the Operating Expenses of a Home Daycare?

 Just like any other business, your home daycare is going to have certain operating expenses.
-However, how much money do you make running a home daycarewhat separates your home daycare from other businesses is the relatively low amount of overhead involved in operating an in-home daycare.
+However, what separates your home daycare from other businesses is the relatively low amount of overhead involved in operating an in-home daycare.
 This is great news for parents because we all know that operating expenses are always passed on to the customer.
 Lack of overhead expenses is one of the primary reasons that home daycare services are much less expensive than traditional daycare centers.

 Yet another reason that you can charge far less than traditional daycare centers for child care services is the lack of rent you will have to pay for an additional space.
 Unless your home is paid in full, I’m sure that you will have a mortgage.
 However, your mortgage would not be considered an operating expense because this is a monthly payment you will have to make, regardless of whether or not you are running a home daycare center out of it.
 Fortunately, according to EZ Child Track, you are allowed to claim a portion of your insurance, utilities, and mortgage on your federal income taxes, which leads me to the next operating expense of a home daycare.